-Connected, Accessible, Smart Infrastructure to Reach Global Markets
+A Connected, Accessible and Smart Infrastructure to Reach Markets Everywhere

-Comprehensive infrastructure options, a central location close to customers, a top-notch skilled workforce, and a thriving tech culture make Ohio the best place for leading logistics and distribution companies to excel in a highly digital age.
+A central location close to customers, a thriving tech environment and a comprehensive statewide transportation infrastructure all make Ohio the best place for logistics and distribution companies to excel in a highly digital age.

 Next-generation (smart) logistics capabilities.
 Get ahead with logistics 4.0 resources as Ohio is home to smart mobility research and initiatives like truck platooning, connected vehicles, unmanned aircraft systems and more.
 Moreover, several cloud service providers, including Amazon Web Services, are located in Ohio.